 Tests like the rebound hammer and penetration resistance technique, while easy to perform, are considered less accurate than other testing methods (Science Direct).
 This is because they do not examine the center of the concrete element, only the curing conditions directly below the surface of the slab.
 Practices, such as the ultrasonic pulse velocity method and the pullout test, are more difficult to perform as their calibration process is lengthy, requiring many sample specimens in order to obtain accurate data.

-As destructive testing techniques, the drilled core and cast-in-place cylinder methods need concrete testing labs to perform break tests in order to get data.
+As destructive testing techniques, the drilled core and cast-in-place cylinder methods need other parties to perform break tests in order to get data.
 As a result, more time is needed in your project schedule when using either of these methods.
 Comparatively, with the maturity method, you can get strength data in real-time directly on-site, allowing for well-informed and quick decision-making.
 By reducing your reliance on break tests, you can also avoid inaccuracies associated with testing labs.

 Learn more about wireless concrete sensors, like SmartRock® Here